kriegaex/projects/java/TomcatDIY/README.md

 ### FLAWS😢

 There are some advanecd techniques in Apache Tomcat that I either failed to complete them or simplified the function.
-Here are a few examples:
+Here are a few examples (not all of them):

 1. Apache Tomcat uses `digester`component to handle `.xml` files, while I use `jsoup`to simply parse `.xml` into a document get what I want.
 2. Apache Tomcat provides different logging files to store different kinds of information, with configurations in different layers, for example the `${catalina.base}/conf/logging.properties` is responsible for the global logging.